 In 1986, after thirty-one inspirational years, the Audubon Camp was closed for financial reasons, with 200 adult campers a year experiencing programs at Hunt Hill.
 Rumors of selling the camp to developers motivated a small group of local Twin Cities and northern Wisconsin supporters to save the camp.
 In 1989, after incorporating as a non-profit corporation, the Friends of Hunt Hill Audubon Sanctuary (FOHHAS) secured a no-cost lease to reopen the camp under local direction.
 A broader environmental focus shifted to families, day camps for youth, and current environmental issues.
 Program attendance grew and now exceeds 4,000 people annually.

 After 20 additional years of operations, the Friends of Hunt Hill signed a third ten-year lease in 2010.
-In the past, officials of the National Audubon Society showed an interest in furthering discussions to turn over ownership of Hunt Hill to FOHHAS.
+In January 2017, after 26 successful years of FOHHAS running the camp, National Audubon turned ownership of the property over to the Friends group.
+FOHHAS is incredibly grateful to National Audubon for their donation.
+By owning the property, FOHHAS can now focus on the future and work to achieve their long range goals.
 The Board, staff, and members of FOHHAS are dedicated to keeping Frances’ dream alive.